Alberta tightens rules as COVID cases surge, drops vaccine age to 12

 “We are concerned that he is continuing his pattern of over-promising and under-delivering,” Notley told a news conference on Tuesday evening.

-On Wednesday the province reported its first death of a patient from a rare blood clot condition after receiving the AstraZeneca (AZN.L) COVID-19 vaccine. read more
+On Wednesday the province reported its first death of a patient from a rare blood clot condition after receiving the AstraZeneca COVID-19 vaccine.

 Our Standards: The Thomson Reuters Trust Principles.